count-negative/Configurable-Menu/README.md

 1. Can be active OnButtonPress action instead of OnButtonRelease.

-2. You can control the menu with scrolling the height.
+2. You can control the menu width and height using the mouse and settings.

-3. Support for theme change.
+3. Support the theme change with several differents layouts.

+4. You have a hover icon like in windows menu.

-4. Enable and disable favorites.
+5. Enable and disable favorites, hover icon, power buttons...

-5. Separate power button of favorites.
+6. Separate power buttons of favorites.

-6. Different modes of view menu items.
+7. Different modes of view menu items.

-7. Favorites with multiple lines.
+8. Favorites with multiple lines.

+8. You can Drag and Drop items to the desktop, physics windows app icon list...

+9. Auto-Scroll also horizontal.

-8. And more for the future.
+10. And more for the future.

 This program is free software: